ReactiveBayes/RxInfer.jl/docs/src/manuals/inference/overview.md

 Specifies the buffer size for the updates history both for the `historyvars` and the `free_energy` buffers in streamline inference.

+!!! note
+    The `historyvars` and `keep_history` arguments are exclusive for streamlined setting.

 - ### `iterations`

 Specifies the number of variational (or loopy belief propagation) iterations.
 By default set to `nothing`, which is equivalent of doing 1 iteration.
+However, if set explicitly to `1` the default setting for `returnvars` changes from `KeepLast` to `KeepEach`.

 - ### `free_energy`

+**Batch inference:**

+Specifies if the `infer` function should return Bethe Free Energy (BFE) values.

+- Optionally accepts a floating-point type (e.g., `Float64`) for improved BFE computation performance, but restricts the use of automatic differentiation packages.

 **Streamline inference:**